 Governmental fund financial statements report using the current financial resources measurement focus and the modified accrual basis of accounting.
 Revenues are recognized when they are both measurable and available.
 "Measurable" means the amount of the transaction can be determined.
 "Available" means collectible within the current period or soon enough thereafter to pay liabilities of the current period.
 Florida Education Finance Program (FEFP) revenues are recognized when received.
-A one-year availability period is used for revenue recognition for all other governmental fund revenues.
-Charges for services and fees are recognized when cash is collected as amounts are not measurable.
+A one-year availability period is used for revenue recognized when cash is collected as amounts are not measurable.
 When grant terms provide that the expenditure of funds is the prime factor for determining eligibility for federal, state, and other grant funds, revenue is recognized at the time the expenditure is made.
 Expenditures are recorded when the related fund liability is incurred, except for long-term debt principal and interest which are reported as expenditures in the year due.